Even Justin Bieber couldn’t bring the song of the summer

 “Do we need a song of the summer to be brand spankin’ new?”
 Errico contemplated.
 “Can it be something from, oh, 10 months ago?”

 Release dates haven’t held again some of the 12 months’s hottest songs from persevering with to soar.
-Four of the prime 10 songs on the Billboard Hot 100 had been launched in 2024, together with Shaboozey’s “A Bar Song (Tipsy),” a scrappy, simply singable nation song that’s been charting for over a 12 months, and “Luther,” Kendrick Lamar’s laid-back jam with SZA.
+Four of the prime 10 songs on the Billboard Hot 100 have been launched in 2024, together with Shaboozey’s “A Bar Song (Tipsy),” a scrappy, simply singable nation song that’s been charting for over a 12 months, and “Luther,” Kendrick Lamar’s laid-back jam with SZA.

 Everybody at the bar <em>still</em> gettin' tipsy — Shaboozey's

-“I think it speaks to the power of 2024, that they’re still on the charts in 2025,” Errico mentioned.
+“I think it speaks to the power of 2024, that they’re still on the charts in 2025,” Errico stated.
 “Maybe 2024 isn’t over yet.”

-“You’re not seeing (these songs) en masse, but maybe that’s better,” Errico mentioned of the cult hits.
+“You’re not seeing (these songs) en masse, but maybe that’s better,” Errico stated of the cult hits.
 “Maybe not everyone should be invited to a single party.
 Maybe we should have different parties with different playlists that reflect a smaller but more dedicated group of people.”

 With information from